 39 Upper Gardner Street, Brighton, BN1 4AN

-A sucker for gold letter foiling, I was drawn into this little coffee corner by the typography alone.
-Once in you'll find a simple yet colourful interior and the friendly staff to match.
+A sucker for gold letter foiling, I was drawn into this little coffee corner at The Lanes Coffee House by the typography alone.
+Once in you’ll find a simple yet colourful interior and the friendly staff to match.
 The coffee was strong and the avocado on toast (with a rocket and balsamic dressing) was delicious and suitably bigger than most brunch offerings.
 Sit outside for some serious people watching and soak up the seaside sun.

 59D Ship Street, Brighton, BN1 1HE